MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 > - To use this policy setting, download the most current version of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center.
 > - This policy setting was previously named "Use a device-based license for Office 365 ProPlus."
 If you configured the previously named policy setting, the setting you chose still applies.

-## Troubleshoot device-based licensing for Office 365 ProPlus
+## Troubleshoot device-based licensing for Microsoft 365 Apps for enterprise

 You can verify that Microsoft 365 Apps for enterprise is using a device-based license by opening an Office application, such as Word, and going to **File** > **Account**.
 In the **Product Information** section, you should see **Belongs to: This device**.